AlejandroRepo/WOHMakerEV/README.md

     Written in Java 11, JavaFX 14.0.1.
 Compiled, ran and released as jLink image through javafx-maven-plugin.

-By Dae
+Credits:

     Thanks to: Mythical, for providing asset lists and general help.
 Throdax, for coding advices and collaboration.